theseus-rs/rsql/rsql_cli/docs/src/appendix-01-rsql-toml.md

 ## Configuration File (rsql.toml)

 A default [rsql.toml](#rsqltoml-1) file will be created on startup if one does not already exist.
-This file is used to configure the behavior of the rsql CLI and will be written to `$HOME/.rsql` directory on Unix-like systems and `%APPDATA%\rsql` on Windows.
+This file is used to configure the behavior of the rsql CLI and will be written to the `$HOME/.rsql` directory on Unix-like systems and `%APPDATA%\rsql` on Windows.
 The file is written in the [TOML](https://toml.io/en/) format.

 ### rsql.toml